gaehlerm/SoftwareEngineering/README.md

 ### Splitting classes

 One of the hardest tasks is splitting big classes into pieces.
 Here we have a very small, but suboptimal class that I made deliberately that bad.
 Here everything is implemented inside the `Shopping` class.
-This ib bad, because for every comestible, you have to extend the class.
-This violates the Open Closed Principle (OCP) [chapter SOLID].
+This is bad, because for every comestible, you have to extend the class.
+This violates the Open Closed Principle (OCP) [](chapter SOLID).

 ```py
 class Shopping: